 The Continental Grand Prix TT is a tire optimized to gain those last few seconds in the race against the clock.
 While the Grand Prix TT has been available for some time in the 23-622 size, I'm testing a brand new 25-622 version.
-After waiting for more than a year for this tire to become available, it finally arrived at my door 2 weeks ago.
+After waiting for more than a year for this tire to become available, it finally arrived at my door two weeks ago.
 I'm not sure if this new 25 mm version will be easy to get a hold of, but the 23 mm version is readily available.

 Just like the Continental Grand Prix 4000S II (read review), the Grand Prix TT uses the well known Black Chili compound and a 3/330 carcass.
 On paper, both these tires seem very closely related.
 The Grand Prix 4000S II has proven to be a great mix between speed, puncture resistance and tread life.
-Let's see how much lower rolling resistance can go at the cost of puncture resistance and tire life.
+Let's see how much lower rolling resistance can go at the cost of puncture resistance and tread life.

 |Model||Grand Prix TT|